thomd/pass-env/README.md

 An extension for [pass(1)](https://www.passwordstore.org/) - the standard Unix password manager - to copy an export string `export NAME="VALUE"` into the clipboard.

 > [!NOTE]
 > Because shell scripts run in a subshell, it is not possible to export environment variables from within a script like `pass`.
-Therefore, the recommended workaround is to have `pass` copy the export string to the clipboard, which you can then manually paste into your shell.
+Therefore, the workaround is to have `pass` copy the export string to the clipboard, which you can then manually paste into your shell.

 My primary use case is **managing authentication API keys** for various service providers.